NHERI-SimCenter/SimCenterDocumentation/docs/common/developer_manual/verification/verificationPBE.rst

 PBE Verification
 ================

-Verification of the structural response simulation part of the workflow are presented in the EE-UQ user manual.
+Verification of the structural response simulation part of the workflow are presented in the `EE-UQ user manual <https://nheri-simcenter.github.io/EE-UQ-Documentation/index.html>`_.

 This example was designed to verify that the central tendencies estimated by the ``PBE`` App are appropriate.
 The dispersion of every variable is reduced to a sufficiently low value (i.e., a :math:`10^{-4}` coefficient of variation is used) that makes it simple to obtain the decision variables analytically.
 Verification is performed by comparing analytical solutions to the estimated values.
 Note: this verification example is identical to the first system test of the ``pelicun`` Python library that the ``PBE`` App uses for loss estimation.